vegram/forge/apps/tk/README.md

 /leaderboard - shows the Knight Hacks points leaderboard /links - sends our most important links!
 /sign_in - signs into a Knight Hacks event
+/weather - sends the weather for a specified city!
 ```

 ### Adding a Command